-Once a new President is elected, the former President will assume the office of Past President.
-In cases in which any of the offices of President or Secretary-Treasurer is vacated or vacant, the Governing Board will directly elect a current member of the Governing Board for the remainder of the vacated term of that office.
-If a President is reelected to a second term, the Past President likewise will continue for a second term.
+Upon election of a new President, the former President will assume the office of Past President.
+If the offices of President or Secretary-Treasurer are vacated or vacant, the Governing Board will directly elect a current member of the Governing Board for the remainder of the vacated term of that office.
+If a President is reelected to a second term, the standing Past President likewise will continue for a second term.

-3. Officers whose terms extend beyond their elected terms as Board members, shall continue as Board members until the end of their terms as officers, and the Governing Board will have more than twelve members for this duration.
+3. Officers whose terms extend beyond their elected terms as Board members shall continue as regular Board members until the end of their terms as officers, and the Governing Board will therefore comprise more than twelve regular members for the duration.

-4. The President shall preside over all meetings of the Board (except as specified in Article III.2).
+4. The President shall preside over all meetings of the Board (except as specified in Article III.4).
 The Past President will assume the responsibilities of the President when necessary.
 The Secretary-Treasurer shall keep the minutes of the meetings of the Board and circulate these minutes electronically to all Board members following each meeting.
-The Secretary-Treasurer shall take primary responsibility in performing financial transactions and in maintaining the financial records of the Society, and shall present a report of the Society's financial position at each meeting or at the request of the Executive Director, President, or the Board.
+The Secretary-Treasurer shall take primary responsibility in performing financial transactions and in maintaining the financial records of the Society, and shall present to the Board, a report of the Society's financial position at the end of each calendar year, at each meeting and at the request of the Executive Director, President, or the Board.
 The Secretary-Treasurer and Executive Director shall work together to prepare a financial agenda for the Society to be presented to the Board for revision and/or approval.

 5. The President may appoint a Parliamentarian at any meeting of the Governing Board.
-The role of the Parliamentarian would be to enforce adherence to Roberts Rules of Order.
+The role of the Parliamentarian is to enforce adherence to Roberts Rules of Order.

 6. The Executive Director shall be a regular member of the Society who has been elected by the Governing Board to serve a term of four years.
 The Executive Director is responsible for the day-to-day operation of the Society, including but not limited to maintaining the membership roster, annually soliciting membership renewal, ensuring the distribution of any SARMAC publication as directed by the Board, and conducting elections of Governing Board members and officers on the schedule specified above.
 The Executive Director shall keep the financial records of the Society jointly with the Secretary-Treasurer.

-7. The Executive Director may be paid for work on behalf of the Society.
-The nature of this pay is to be decided by the Governing Board.
-The Executive Director is the only officer of the Society who may be paid for work on behalf of the Society.
+7. The Executive Director may be compensated for work on behalf of the Society.
+The nature of this compensation is to be decided by the Governing Board.
+The Executive Director is the only officer of the Society who may be thus compensated on behalf of the Society.

 ARTICLE V: ELECTIONS

-1. The Executive Director shall monitor the terms of the members of the Governing Board, and at least four months prior to the expiration of each term, shall solicit from all regular members of the Society, nominations of regular members who might be willing to be considered for that position..
-Ordinarily such solicitations shall be conducted electronically.
+1. The Executive Director shall monitor the terms of the members of the Governing Board, and at least four months prior to the expiration of each term, shall solicit from all regular members of the Society, nominations of regular members who might be willing to be considered for that position.

 2. A vacancy on the Governing Board shall be filled by a person who has accepted a nomination and has received the highest number of votes from all regular members of the Society.
 In the case of an election to fill more than one vacancy, vacancies shall be filled by those receiving the highest number of votes, starting with the person with the highest total and proceeding through the next highest totals in order until all vacancies are filled.